korporationcl/korporation.cl.github.io/notes/elasticsearch/indices.md

 # What's an index?
-- An index is where the documents or data is store in ElasticSearch.
+- An index is where the documents or data is store in ElasticSearch (you search for documents and documents can be indexed and the results go in the "index")
+- A document is searchable after is "indexed".
+It usually happens after 1 second.
 - An index is composed by a shard, which is an instance of Lucene.
+- Each node can hold one or more indices | shards.
 - When you create an index is associated to only one shard.
 That's why you can't change the size of the shards once the index is created.
 - Replica's size can change dynamically at any time (scaling out or in)

+# What's a shard?

+- A shard is where your index are.
+- Indices are partitioned into shards so that they can be distributed among other nodes.
+- Every shard is a separate instance of Apache Lucene.
+- Every index can be sharded
+  - Default number of shards is `5`
+  - You can only specify the number of shards for an index during the creation of the index.
+Once set there is no way to change it.
+- Shards can be `Primary` or `Replica`
+  - Primaries are the ones where the `write` operations are performed
+  - Replicas are where the `read` operations happen.
+When a document gets updated you get a new copy of the document, instead of updating the document on the replica.
+  - An index must have at least `1` Primary shard.
+Replicas can be set to `0`, although if you have an outage your data might be gone.

+## Basic API to interact with ElasticSearch

+- PUT
+- GET
+- POST
+- HEAD
+- DELETE

 # What happens when you create an index on a cluster?